pauldmnn/Market-to-your-door/README.md

 - Display average rating and user reviews
 - Admin replies to reviews

+### Sorting and Filtering
+- User can search for a product in the nav-bar search box.
+Once they inputed the product name the need to press enter.
+- In products page the user can filter the products by category, price, name.
+Once they selected the filter they need to press Apply filter

 ### Orders & Shipping
 - Order status: Pending, Paid, Shipped, Delivered, Cancelled
 - Admin can mark as shipped